-Each pairing of DW, DL, and CW for all individual M. alfredi measured using drones and estimated using our model in this study was strongly linearly correlated, with 9 of 19 estimated coefficients of correlation ranging between 0.98 and 0.99 (Table 1, Figure 6).
-The correlation between DW and DL was the highest of the dimension pairings, with 0.99 (95% CI: CI: 982-20.993?) anthough the correlation between DW and CW was the arrive interation at 0.99 (95% CI: b.
-980-0.991).
+Each pairing of DW, DL, and CW for all individual M. alfredi measured using drones and estimated using our model in this study was strongly linearly correlated, with estimated coefficients of correlation ranging between 0.98 and 0.99 (Table 1, Figure 6).
+The correlation between DW and DL was the highest of the dimension pairings, with 0.99 (95%)

+CI: 0.982-0.993), although the correlation between DW and CW was nearly identical, at 0.99 (95% CI: 0.980-0.991).

-FigFigers: Constantion between each pairing of its width (DW); class the (DW); constantion between each pairing of its width (DW); class the (DW) (DC); can be back width (CW) for all individual M. alfredi measured using drones and estimated using our model.
-Black circles circles represent estimated measurements of each manta ray; horizontal and vertical lines crossing represent estimated with the circles represent estimated measurements of each manta ray; horizontal and vertical lines crossing represent the confidence intervals of estimated true measurements of each manta ray; horizontal and vertical lines crossing represent the confidence intervals of estimated true measurements of each individual.
+Figure 6.
+Correlation between each pairing of disc width (DW), disc length (DL), and cranial width (CW) for all individual M. alfredi measured using drones and estimated using our model.
+Black circles represent estimated measurements of each manta ray; horizontal and vertical lines crossing the circles represent the confidence intervals of estimated true measurements of each individual.